piwi3910/neuroroute/project_journal/tasks/PM_001_neuroroute_initialization.md

 ## Issues and Blockers

 - **Git Push Issue**: Git Manager confirmed that git push is failing due to API keys in the commit history.
 The issue has been documented with recommended actions in INIT_006 task file.
 The API keys need to be rotated immediately and Git history needs to be cleaned.

+## Project Status

+All initialization tasks have been completed successfully.
+The NeuroRoute project is now properly set up with:
+- Comprehensive codebase structure documentation
+- All required dependencies installed
+- Necessary directories and files in place
+- FastAPI application properly configured
+- Changes committed to Git

+The project is ready for further development, with the only remaining issue being the API key exposure in the Git history, which should be addressed as recommended by the Git Manager.